troglobit/inadyn/README.md

 In this example only the DynDNS and Tunnelbroker accounts use SSL, the No-IP account will still use regular HTTP.
 See below for more on SSL.
+Notice how this configuration file has two different users of the No-IP provider -- this is achieved by appending a `:ID` to the provider name.

 We also define a custom cache directory, default is to use `/var/cache`.
 In our case `/mnt` is a system specific persistent store for caching